Skip to main content

 Consult Dr. Ash

-What is sulforaphane, and how does it activate Nrf2?
+What sulforaphane is and what it does

-Important Nrf2 note In healthy cells, Nrf2 activation is protective.
-It prevents DNA damage and lowers cancer risk.
+This is the key distinction from vitamin C: vitamin C donates electrons to neutralize free radicals on contact.
+Sulforaphane signals your cells to build their own defense team.
+In healthy cells, Nrf2 activation is protective.
 In existing cancer cells, however, constant Nrf2 activation can sometimes promote tumor growth and chemotherapy resistance.
 This is why sulforaphane is studied for cancer prevention, not as a treatment for active cancer.

 Sulforaphane has clinical relevance across several patient profiles.